High — Time to Get Support

 Frequently Asked Questions

-Is a severe score the same as having an anxiety disorder?
+Is a high score the same as having an anxiety condition?

-It is the level most strongly associated with a clinical anxiety disorder, but a screener cannot diagnose.
-A score of 15 or higher on the GAD-7 (Spitzer et al., 2006) sits in the severe range and is a strong signal that you would benefit from formal evaluation by a GP, psychiatrist, or licensed psychologist.
-They will use clinical interview against DSM-5-TR (APA, 2022) or ICD-11 (WHO, 2022) criteria to confirm or rule out a diagnosis.
+No. It is the level most strongly associated with a clinical anxiety condition, but a self-reflection check-in on its own cannot identify a condition.
+It is a strong signal that you would benefit from formal evaluation by a GP, psychiatrist, or licensed psychologist—they will use a proper clinical interview to confirm or rule out a diagnosis.

 I am scared.
 What do I do right now?